tjrules/blog-app-part-one/README.md

 - **HTML / EJS**: Your HTML should be semantic and valid.
 - **Node and Express**: Your app will need to have its own server.
+- **MVC PATTERN**: Your app uses Models, Views, Controllers pattern we have gone over in class.
 - **SQL / PG-PROMISE**: Your app will need to persist data and should have at least two database tables.
 - **FETCH**: Your app will need to make a third-party API call from the front-end.
 - **CSS & Design**: Your app should be pleasing to look at.
 Your design should take usability into account.